btyu/btyu.github.io/_pages/about.md

 </div>

 # 🔥 News
+- 2025.06: Check out our new preprint [Mind2Web 2](#pub-m2w2), a benchmark for evaluating agentic search with agent-as-a-judge.
 - 2025.06: Check out our new preprint [AutoSDT](#pub-autosdt), an automated pipeline for generating high-quality scientific coding tasks.
 - 2025.06: Check out 🛠️[ChemMCP](https://osu-nlp-group.github.io/ChemMCP/), our newly released, MCP-compatible chemistry toolkit for LLMs and AI assistants.
 Let's build it together!
 - 2025.05: Check out our new preprint [Topic Association Analysis](#pub-taa), where we investigated why LLMs misclassify benign comments as toxic from the topic association bias perspective.